actionhero/actionhero/readme.markdown

 All actionCluster.cache actions will also include the local peer in their operations.
 All actionCluster.cache actions will also only wait `api.configData.actionCluster.remoteTimeoutWaitMS` to collect responses from peers, and will then return whatever information they have collected so far.
 This helps ensure that clients get the data they need even if a peer becomes unresponsive (some data is better than no data).

 ## Tasks
-Tasks are special periodically run actions the server will do at a set interval.
+Tasks are special actions (potentially periodically run) the server will do at a set interval.
 Tasks can be run on every node in the actionCluster or just one.
 There are a few tasks which are core to actionHero which include:

 * calculateStats
 	* Polls all other members in the actionCluster to build up statistics